The Great Shadow

 The Great Shadow, also known as The Great Shadow and other Napoleonic Tales, is an action and adventure novel written by Sir Arthur Conan Doyle.
-It was published in 1892 in J.W.
-Arrowsmith’s Bristol Library.
-The novel takes place in the Napoleonic era on the Anglo-Scottish border city called West Inch.
+It was published in 1892 in J. W. Arrowsmith’s Bristol Library.
+The novel takes place in the Napoleonic Wars on the Anglo-Scottish border city called West Inch.
 The Great Shadow refers to Napoleon’s influence and his reputation that forms a shadow over West Inch.

+The main character Jack Colder falls in love with his cousin Edie, but she is not romantically interested in him.
+Since Edie thinks that soldiers are attractive, Colder decides to become a soldier against his parents' wishes.
+Edie is soon engaged to Colder's old friend Jim Horscroft, but she is charmed by a mysterious war veteran and she marries him instead.
+The new husband turns out to be a French spy and an aide of Napoleon himself.
+Both of Edie's jilted suitors volunteer for military service against Napoleon.
+Their first battle happens to be the Battle of Waterloo (1815).